 - The existing pimples will get inflamed.

-- Your blemishes will become pronounced.
+- The blemishes will get pronounced.

 However, if your skin is not purging but breaking out, the scenario will be different.
 It will: